Colombia beat Ivory Coast to close on knockout round

 Ivory Coast talisman Drogba replaced the ineffectual Wilfried Bony a minute later to a rapturous reception from both sets of fans but was at fault for the opening goal and made little impact during the rest of the game.

-After Colombia's quickfire double and Gervinho's response, Ivory Coast pressed hard for an equaliser, Salomon Kalou, another substitute, shooting straight at Ospina when well placed five minutes from time.
+After Colombia's quickfire double and Gervinho's response, Ivory Coast pressed hard for an equalizer, Salomon Kalou, another substitute, shooting straight at Ospina when well placed five minutes from time.

 "It was very tough, but the team showed class and personality, and we scored at the right time," Quintero said.